MRU-CSIS-3512-202201-001/asg-02-instructions/milestone-03.md

 It's important that your site has a unified visual "feel".

-Also, since you've all received a variety of visual design feedback over the course of assignment 1, my expectations here will be higher.
+Also, since you've all received a variety of visual design feedback over the course of assignment one, my expectations here will be higher.

 #### Level 0